consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-feature-title text="Graphs" score="4" >}}

-InfluxDB is queried using Flux, a data scripting language for analyzing time series data.
-You can execute queries from the CLI or a web GUI.
+InfluxDB is queried using [Flux](https://www.influxdata.com/products/flux/), a data scripting language for analyzing time series data.
+You can execute queries from a CLI or a web GUI.
 The GUI has a graph builder based on selecting metrics as the graph series, aggregation functions such as mean, count and max, and advanced customizations such as hover dimensions, interpolation, X and Y axis options and time formats.
 This builds a Flux query behind the scenes which you can edit to directly configure the executed query.
 InfluxDB does not have as many graph types as Grafana but it supports the main choices you'd expect: gauge, heatmap, scatter, table, etc.

 {{< close-div >}}